General resources

 Audio relaxation (PDF, 1 MB)

-Most of us are still carrying around anxieties about Covid-19 (coronavirus) and being in lockdown.
+Many of us are still carrying around anxieties from our time living during the Covid-19 pandemic and being in lockdown.
 Have a look at this workbook designed by one of our service users, Samantha, to help with easing these anxieties.

 Lifting-lockdown-booklet (PDF, 1007 KB)

-Take a look at this fantastic workbook our colleagues at our sister recovery and wellbeing college in Barnsley have created on an introduction to recovery.
+Take a look at all of these fantastic workbooks our colleagues at our sister recovery and wellbeing college in Barnsley have created.

-Our wonderful volunteers and students have put together a playlist of uplifting songs that help them to feel better when they’re not quite feeling themselves.
+Our wonderful volunteers and students put together a playlist of uplifting songs in 2020 that help them to feel better when they’re not quite feeling themselves.
 Have a look through the playlist and pick a few songs to listen to that might help you lift your spirits.
-If you have the time, why not give the whole playlist a go!!
+If you have the time, why not give the whole playlist a go!?

 Wakefield Recovery College’s Uplifting Playlist (DOC, 2 MB)

-Our Trust infection prevention and control team have put together some really useful information about Covid-19 (coronavirus) infection control in the home…
+Our Trust infection prevention and control team have put together some really useful information about bugs, germs and infection control in the home…

 Infection prevention in the home – what’s bugging you (PDF, 2 MB)